mdmogli/puppet-exam-prep/content/Administration/backups_restore.md

    -  /var/puppetlabs/backups (default backups directory)

    You can specify these optional parameters:
-   * --name=<BACKUP_NAME> – Specifies a name for the backup file.
-Default: pe_backup-<TIMESTAMP>.tgz.
+   * --name=$BACKUP_NAME – Specifies a name for the backup file.
+Default: pe_backup-$TIMESTAMP.tgz.
-   * --pe-environment=<ENVIRONMENT> – Specifies an environment to back up.
+   * --pe-environment=$ENVIRONMENT – Specifies an environment to back up.
 To ensure configuration is recovered correctly, this must be the environment where your primary server is located.
 Default: production.
-   * --scope=<SCOPE_LIST> – Specifies the data to back up: certs, code, config, puppetdb.
+   * --scope=$SCOPE_LIST – Specifies the data to back up: certs, code, config, puppetdb.
 Default: all.
-   * --gpgkey=<KEY_ID> – Specifies a GPG key ID to use for encrypting the backup file.
+   * --gpgkey=$KEY_ID – Specifies a GPG key ID to use for encrypting the backup file.
    * --force – Bypasses validation checks and ignore warnings.
 1. Backup secret key:
    * /etc/puppetlabs/orchestration-services/conf.d/secrets/keys.json